phac-nml/gnali/README.md

 ## Introduction ##
 ------------------

-gnomad-cmd is a tool to find potential loss of function variants (HC) of genes.
+gNALI (gene nonessential and loss-of-function identifier) is a tool to find (high confidence) potential loss of function variants of genes.

 ## Getting Started ##
 ---------------------

 1. Install Python 3.6 or later.
-2. From a terminal, type `python gNALI.py --help` to display options.
+2. From a terminal, type `gnali --help` to display options.

 ## Usage ##
 -----------